-Please note that prior to the beginning of the semester, we will send you instructions detailing which courses you will need to register in and how to register through the Bridge.
-Please do not register yourself in any classes prior to receiving instructions.
+Please note that during your orientation (for new students) or prior to the beginning of the semester (for returning students), we will give you instructions detailing which courses you will need to register in and how to register through the Bridge.
+Please do not register yourself in any classes before receiving instructions.